Shrestha-Nr-Sinha/Attendance_Tracker/README.md

  4. Install all the required libraries: " pip install -r requirements.txt ".
  5. Install spyder: " pip install spyder ".
  6. Run the code in spyder (Shift+Enter).
 Your face will get recognized by the trained images and gets updated to the excel sheet.
- 7. Check the excel sheet for attendace.
+ 7. Check the excel sheet for attendance.

  # Screenshots:-